kubernetes/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and adapt `enableSkipLogin`, `enableInsecureLogin`, `podAnnotations` and `securityContext` parameters, and uninstall/reinstall the chart.

+### Version 4.0.0

+Version 4.0.0 of this chart only support Helm 3 and remove the support from Helm 2.
+If you still use Helm 2 you will need first to migrate the deployment to Helm 3 and then you can upgrade your chart.

+To do that you can follow the [guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/)

 ## Access control

 It is critical for the Kubernetes cluster to correctly setup access control of Kubernetes Dashboard.